-- ∇ Canadian junior diamond mining company trading in Canada on the TSX Venture Exchange trading under the symbol V.DMI, and in the USA on the OTC market OTCQX International tier under the symbol DMIFF. - ▽ Experienced operator and supplier of rough diamonds to the world market with operations in South Africa for over 10 years, strong industry knowledge and relationships, and a quality project which provides a compelling near-term opportunity and the potential for future growth. - ∇ Long-Term strategic alliance and financing with world famous New York based Tiffany & Co.
-On April 8, 2013 the Company announced the conversion of principal and accrued interest from the initial convertible debenture provided by Tiffany & Co into 3,061,227 common shares of the Company. - ∇ Successful acquisition of Krone-Endora at Venetia project from DeBeers directly adjacent to DeBeers' flagship Venetia Diamond Mine deposits identified as being the result of the direct shift and the subsequent erosion of materials from the higher grounds of the Venetia kimberlites onto the lower areas surrounding Venetia including those areas of Krone and Endora. - ∇ Extensive development at Krone-Endora at Venetia project with vast majority of infrastructure now in place including: water pipelines, main power lines, 600TPH in-field dry-screening plant, 150TPH modular processing treatment plant, Volvo heavy equipment, security fencing, and various other items aimed at supporting long-term objectives. - ∇ Ongoing commissioning and testing exercises have resulted in the incidental recovery and sale of approximately 20, 000+ carats of diamonds as of March 31, 2014.
-Continuing efforts specifically designed to support continued trial mining, additional bulk sampling, and transition to 24/7 operations upon receipt of full Mining Right from the South African Department of Mineral Resources. - $\nabla$ One of the few companies with the potential to supply rough diamonds to the world market at a critical time, with a compelling industry rough diamond supply/demand scenario unfolding, and price increases widely predicted by industry experts for the coming years. - ∇ Attractive capital structure with 37.8M shares issued and outstanding 46.5M fully diluted.
+- ∇ Canadian junior diamond mining company trading in Canada on the TSX Venture Exchange trading under the symbol V.DMI, and in the USA on the OTC market OTCQX International tier under the symbol DMIFF. - ▽ Experienced operator and supplier of rough diamonds to the world market with operations in South Africa for over 10 years, strong industry knowledge and relationships, and a quality project which provides a compelling near-term opportunity and the potential for future growth. - ▽ Long-Term strategic alliance and financing with world famous New York based Tiffany & Co.
+On April 8, 2013 the Company announced the conversion of principal and accrued interest from the initial convertible debenture provided by Tiffany & Co into 3,061,227 common shares of the Company. - ∇ Successful acquisition of Krone-Endora at Venetia project from DeBeers directly adjacent to DeBeers' flagship Venetia Diamond Mine - deposits identified as being the result of the direct shift and the subsequent erosion of materials from the higher grounds of the Venetia kimberlites onto the lower areas surrounding Venetia including those areas of Krone and Endora. - ∇ Extensive development at Krone-Endora at Venetia project with vast majority of infrastructure now in place including: water pipelines, main power lines, project specific in-field dry-screening plant, project specific modular processing treatment plant, heavy equipment, extensive operational assets, and various other items aimed at supporting long-term objectives. - Ongoing commissioning and testing exercises have resulted in the incidental recovery and sale of approximately 33,961 carats of rough diamonds and (US) \$7.2M in gross revenue as of March 31, 2015.
+Ongoing efforts are designed to support continued trial mining, additional bulk sampling, and the transition to 24/7 operations. - ▽ Granted a 30 year Mining Right by the South African Department of Mineral Resources over areas initially targeted encompassing 657.71 hectares of the project's 5,888 hectares. - One of a few companies with the potential to supply rough diamonds to the world market at a critical time, with a compelling industry rough diamond supply/demand scenario unfolding, and price increases widely predicted by industry experts for the coming years.